-More About DSEAK
+More About DSAEK

 Descemet Stripping Automated Endothelial Keratoplasty indication include diseases of the inner cornea, called endothelium.
 Most commonly, the diseases include Fuchs corneal dystrophy, pseudophakic bullous keratopathy (cornea swelling after intraocular surgery), or endothelial disease from another cause.
-The advantages to DSEAK over PK are smaller incisions, quicker healing time, and often less risk.
+The advantages to DSAEK over PK are smaller incisions, quicker healing time, and often less risk.
 DSAEK is often combined with cataract surgery.
 DSAEK requires patients to position after the surgery as an air bubble will be placed in the eye to temporarily support the transplant.